peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4identity() <a id='H3DU.Math.mat4identity'></a>

-Returns the identity 4x4 matrix.
+Returns the identity 4x4 matrix (a matrix that keeps vectors unchanged when they are transformed with this matrix).

 #### Return Value